 Altaian Throat Singers: Watch Him with The Native Americans At the End

-What Is Altaian Throat Singing?
+Altaian Throat Singers

-Native American Musical Traditions
+Connection to Native American Traditions

 That’s a Hmong instrument he was playing!